-We have not included the insider reporting exemptions from these instruments in the Instrument because we think these exemptions are better situated within the context of these other instruments.
-Issuers and insiders therefore may wish to review these instruments in determining whether any additional exemptions from the insider reporting requirements are available.
+We have not included the insider reporting exemptions from these instruments in the Instrument as we think these exemptions are better situated within the context of these other instruments.
+However, issuers and insiders may wish to review these instruments in determining whether any additional exemptions from the insider reporting requirements are available.